krgross/st512-course-notes/docs/05-FactorialExperiments.md

 ### Example: Weight gain in rats

 In real life, cell means need to be estimated with data.
-Consider the following example taken from Sokal \& Rohlf's {\em Biometry} text.
+Consider the following example taken from @sokal1995biometry.
 This experiment was designed to examine differences in food consumption among rats.
 6 male rats and 6 female rats were used in the experiment.
 Half the rats were fed fresh lard, and half the rats were fed rancid lard.
 The response is total food consumption (in grams) over 73 days.
 This is a 2 $\times$ 2 factorial design with a CRD.
 The experiment is balanced.
-The data are:

 <!-- \begin{center} -->
 <!-- \begin{tabular}{|p{1.1in}|p{1.1in}|p{1.1in}|p{1.1in}|} \hline  -->